 Cylindrical Algebraic Decomposition (CAD) is an important tool within computational real algebraic geometry, capable of solving many problems for polynomial systems over the reals.
 It has long been studied by the Symbolic Computation community and has found recent interest in the Satisfiability …

 We’re a team with members spanning the globe, from Hyderabad to the Valley!

 Join The Team

 We're looking for individuals interested in contributing to cross-institutional research projects on machine

-neural networks.
+learning using neural networks.
 We recruit students and industrial members globally.
 Our only requirement is a

-strong background

-computer science, mathematics and statistics.
-Remote work is our modus operandi, although we regularly organize
+strong background in computer science, mathematics and statistics.
+Remote work is our modus operandi, although

 If you're interested in deep learning and neural networks, and are well-versed in calculus, statistics, and

 The team is volunteer-run, but we do provide mentorship and authorship opportunities, and we have a rich set of